w3c/wai-aria-practices/ARIA/apg/patterns/grid/grid-pattern.md

               <kbd>Enter</kbd>: Disables grid navigation and:
               <ul>
                 <li>
-                  If the cell contains editable content, places focus in an input field, such as a <a href="#textbox" class="role-reference">textbox</a>.
+                  If the cell contains editable content, places focus in an input field, such as a <a href="https://w3c.github.io/aria/#textbox" class="role-reference">textbox</a>.
                   If the input is a single-line text field, a subsequent press of <kbd>Enter</kbd> may either restore grid navigation functions or move focus to an input field in a neighboring cell.
                 </li>
                 <li>If the cell contains one or more widgets, places focus on the first widget.</li>